 Bastion hosts look to limit potential threats of intrusion to your VMs by placing the host at the perimeter of your VNET.
 Access all virtual machines within a local or peered virtual network through a single hardened access point.

-From the you can find some of the key features such as:
+From the Azure Bastion docs you can find some of the key features such as:

 RDP and SSH directly in Azure portal: You can get to the RDP and SSH session directly in the Azure portal using a single click seamless experience.